maltezos-giorgos/thesis/README.md

 ## Citation

-If you reference this work, please cite the thesis (details in the Overleaf source) and the underlying CRAG paper (Yan et al. 2024, arXiv:2401.15884).
+If you reference this work, please cite the thesis and the underlying CRAG paper (Yan et al. 2024, arXiv:2401.15884).